 B. Jesus is the Light-bearer (4-5).
-If John's giving us Jesus' resume of accomplishments, and verse 3 speaks of His work in creation, verses 4-5 seem to sum up His work in redemption: "In him was life, and the life was the light of men.
+If John is giving us Jesus' resume of accomplishments, and verse 3 speaks of His work in creation, verses 4-5 seem to sum up His work in redemption.

+Listen to the NIV, "In him was life, and the life was the light of men.
 The light shines in the darkness, but the darkness has not understood it [or, "the darkness comprehended it not," as in the KJV]."